evgerritz/mirror-numbers/README.md

 <img src="imgs/latex.jpg" width="300" height="80"/>

-I made this visualizer in racket (using the built-in plot-gui-lib) while pondering what sorts of behavior mirror numbers would exhibit viewed as a sequence.
+I made this visualizer in racket (using the built-in plot-gui-lib) while wondering what sorts of behavior mirror numbers would exhibit viewed as a sequence.

 ## Usage:
 `./mirror.rkt [[start] end]`